SeriousOldMan/Simulator-Controller/README.md

 VERY IMPORTANT (for users with an already configured installation of Simulator Controller):
 An automated update mechanism for local configuration databases exists since Release 2.0.
 Please read the [information about the update process](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes) carefully before starting one of the Simulator Controller applications.
 It might also be a good idea, to make a backup copy of the *Simulator Controller* folder in your user *Documents* folder, just to be on the safe side.
 Also, if you have installed and used a prerelease version, it will be necessary to rerun the automatic update.
 Please consult the documentation mentioned above on how to do this.

-[5.8.5.0-release](https://cutt.ly/4eQe6qop) (Changes: Optimized handling of unidentified tyre sets (like Wets) in the "Practice Center", Fixed weather related tyre change handling of Engineer and Strategist, External report windows for "Practice Center", Extensions folder for Assistant rules, Potentially fixed a bug with corrupt driver names in AMS2 and PCARS 2, Resizeable window for team manager in "Simulator Setup", Removed minimize control for modal windows, New LLM event for opponents pitting, LLM events can be raised for other Assistants, Extended LLM action "update_strategy" for the Strategist, Fixed session loading in "Race Center Lite".)
+[5.8.5.0-release](https://cutt.ly/4eQe6qop) (Changes: Optimized handling of unidentified tyre sets (like Wets) in the "Solo Center", Fixed weather related tyre change handling of Engineer and Strategist, External report windows for "Solo Center", Extensions folder for Assistant rules, Potentially fixed a bug with corrupt driver names in AMS2 and PCARS 2, Resizeable window for team manager in "Simulator Setup", Removed minimize control for modal windows, New LLM event for opponents pitting, LLM events can be raised for other Assistants, Extended LLM action "update_strategy" for the Strategist, Fixed session loading in "Team Center Lite".)

 Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes) and - sometimes even more important - the release specific [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-585) of this version and all the versions you might have skipped, before installing and using this version.